-

 EXECUTIVE DIRECTOR & FOUNDER

-Nashira (she/her), a biracial Black ciswoman, is the daughter and great-granddaughter of midwives.
-She experienced firsthand the sacred care of community midwives at the home births of her siblings in 1987 and 1989 and her own two children in 2013 and 2017.
-These births transformed her worldview and put her on a path to receive “the call” from elder midwife Dr. Jo-Anna Rorie, who first held the vision for a birth center in Roxbury in 1980.
+Nashira (she/her), is the daughter and great-granddaughter of midwives.
+She experienced firsthand the sacred care of midwives at the home births of her siblings in the 80s and her own two children in 2013 and 2017.
+These births transformed her worldview and put her on a path to see the vision of elder midwives who first dreamt of a birth center in Roxbury in the 1980s.

 Nashira holds a master’s degree in Maternal and Child Health from Boston University School of Public Health, and has over 20 years of experience designing and implementing public health strategies to advance racial equity.
 Founded in 2015, Neighborhood Birth Center will be the first-of-its-kind community birth center in Boston, providing community midwifery to strategically address the maternal health crisis.

 Nashira feels most free when walking barefoot in the grass or jumping in a cold lake.
-She lives with her family in the Mattapan neighborhood of Boston, the traditional, ancestral and unceded territory of the Pawtucket, Massa-adchu-esset, Pokanoket, and the Wampanoag people.
+She lives with her family and rescue pup in the Mattapan neighborhood of Boston, the traditional, ancestral, and unceded territory of the Pawtucket, Massa-adchu-esset, Pokanoket, and the Wampanoag people.

 -